- INDOCHINA TOURS

 Day 1: Arrive in Hanoi

-Arrive in Hanoi and fall into the pace of the city with an evening street eats tour.
+Arrive in Hanoi to start 1st day visit Indochina Highlights and fall into the pace of the city with an evening street eats tour.
 Hanoi is famous for its street food cuisine and this walking tour has been designed for you to enjoy some of the very best of Vietnam’s street food.
 Pull up a stool and sample the local brewed beer while you people watch, then head through the narrow, chaotic streets of the Old Quarter to have a Vietnamese style barbeque dinner of flamed grilled meats, tofu and vegetables on skewers.

 Day 2: Hanoi day tour – Overnight train to Sapa